When Should HR Issue Experience and Relieving Letters: On Last Day or Before?

 ritikam07

-No, you should not give her experience letter and relieving letter before last working day.
+No, you should not give her an experience letter and relieving letter before her last working day.

 91Generalist

-The best thing to do is what anonymous suggested acknowledge resignation the day it is received with indication of relieving date, and ask the employee to complete the no dues procedure before the last working day.
-Relieving letter one day before the LWD does not serve any purpose.
+The best thing to do is to acknowledge the resignation the day it is received, with an indication of the relieving date, and ask the employee to complete the no dues procedure before the last working day.
+A relieving letter one day before the LWD does not serve any purpose.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute